jhalterman/concurrentunit/README.md

 ## Usage

 * Extend `ConcurrentTestCase`
-* Use `threadWait` or `sleep` calls to block the main test thread while waiting for worker threads to perform assertions.
+* Use `threadWait` or `sleep` calls to block the main test thread while waiting for other threads to perform assertions.
-* Use `threadAssert` calls from any thread to perform concurrent assertions.
+* Use `threadAssert` calls from any thread to perform assertions.
 Assertion failures will result in the main thread being interrupted and the failure thrown.
 * Once expected assertions are completed, use a `resume` call to unblock the main thread.

 If a blocking operation times out before all expected `resume` calls occur, the test is failed with a TimeoutException.